awaldlza/pre-ingest-scripts/README.md

 This jhove config file needs to be a csv file with two columns, the first one called "PUID", the second one "jhove_module".
 In the first column puids can be listed for which jhove should choose a specific module.
 For files with puids that are not listed in the csv the script will use the module that jhove autodetects.

+The provided jhove_config.csv is only an example for the needed structure!
+The selection of PUIDs has no deeper meaning.

 #### output

 The script will always create a report.txt in the output folder with an overview of the executed actions.